 Our last day in St. John's we took a drive up to Torbay to see what we could see.
 We could watch the fishermen with their traps, setting them out for the day's catch of lobster.
 The cove was near one of the entrances to the East Coast Trail, so I took a little jaunt along the slanted rocks and scrubby trees on a gorgeous sunny day.
 Having hiked the West Coast Trail in 2008, I guess I will now have to go back to Newfoundland and hike the East Coast Trail.
 Who wants to come along?

-Terrill Bodner, MPA is an Accredited Professional Photographer living in Prince George, BC, specializing in Real Estate, Contemporary, and Fine Art photography.
-Terrill is a member of Professional Photographers of Canada, accredited in Fine Art/Photo Decor, Animals, Wildlife, Nature, Ornithology/Bird, Botanical, Pictorial/Scenic, and Travel Illustration photography and holds the designation of Master of Photographic Arts from Professional Photographers of Canada.
-She shoots in studio and on location.
-Come on in and snoop around!
+Terrill Bodner, MPA is an Accredited Professional Photographer living in Prince George, BC, specializing in Family Portraiture, Lifestyle, Headshots, Real Estate and Fine Art photography.
+Terrill is a member of Professional Photographers of Canada, accredited in Fine Art/Photo Decor, Animals, Wildlife, Nature, Ornithology/Bird, Botanical, Pictorial/Scenic, Travel Illustration, and Night Photography and holds the designation of Master of Photographic Arts from Professional Photographers of Canada.